 Ridgid vs. Milwaukee Cordless Drill Review

 This cordless drill is a versatile and compact tool.
-Don’t allow its size fool you because it comes with lots of power packed in it, making this power tool as a suitable tool to have for fastening projects.
+Don’t allow its size to fool you because it comes with lots of power-packed in it, making this power tool a suitable tool to have for fastening projects.

 - Comes with 2 speed gearbox